strimertul/kilovolt/PROTOCOL.md

 ### `kauth` - Submit authentication challenge

 Submits the authentication challenge to the server and authenticates the client if correct.
+Refer to the [Authentication section](#authentication) for more information on how to calculate the authentication challenge.

 Request